 expanded their awareness, knowledge, and understanding of current principles and practices in conservation of the built heritage; and

-enhanced their skills, judgement and experience, considering the sustainability perspective.
+enhanced their skills, judgement and experience, taking into consideration the sustainability perspective.

-Training will be based on a multiple-activity model, which includes lectures, case studies, practical "hands-on" exercises, site visits, group work, and classroom discussions.
+Training will be based on a multiple activity model, which includes lectures, case studies, practical “hands-on” exercises, site visits, group work, and classroom discussions.
 Most lectures will include time for group discussion at the end.
-Participants will need to be active and involved during three stages: pre-course preparation, course attendance, post-course follow-up, networking, and monitoring.
-During the course, participants will be considered as resources.
-They will be expected to share their knowledge and experiences, present case studies, participate in course discussions and contribute to group work and "hands-on" exercises.
+Participants will need to be active and involved during three stages: pre-course preparation, course attendance, and post-course follow-up, networking, and monitoring.
+During the course, participants will be considered as resources and will be expected to share their own knowledge and experiences, present case studies, participate in course discussions, and contribute to group work and “hands-on” exercises.

 The course is open to a maximum of 16 participants with at least four years of experience actively involved in the conservation of built heritage.
-Mid-career professionals and other decision-makers in conservation from different disciplines (architects, archaeologists, engineers, planners, site managers, etc.), either in a position to influence practice or having the potential to do so in the short or medium term, are eligible.
-Those in a position to carry the messages of the course to a broad audience (for example, trainers who can reach a large audience over time) are encouraged to apply.
+Mid-career professionals and other decision makers in conservation from different disciplines (architects, archaeologists, engineers, planners, site managers, etc.), either in a position to influence practice or having the potential to do so in the short or medium term, are eligible.
+Those in a position to carry the messages of the course to a broad audience (for example, trainers who are able to reach a large audience over time) are encouraged to apply.

-The teaching team (including ICCROM) is composed of recognized heritage conservation professionals with theoretical knowledge and practical experience.
-They share the broadest possible international perspectives in their fields of expertise and, at the same time, can bring specific knowledge to fulfil the aims and objectives of the course modules.
+The teaching team (including ICCROM) is composed of recognized heritage conservation professionals who have both theoretical knowledge and practical experience.
+They share the broadest possible international perspectives in their fields of expertise, and at the same time are able to bring specific knowledge in order to fulfil the aims and objectives of the course modules.
 The composition of the teaching team represents a wide variety of geographic regions.

 English is the working language of the course.
 Candidates must have strong communication and writing skills in English.
 A certificate of language will be requested if English is not your first language or if you have not carried out graduate studies in English.